gorbash1370/whisper-wrapper/issues.md

 # Top Jobs

 ## Small
 - [ ]  Separate out the helper functions into utils_helper.py now that the code is running.
-Add time_estimator function
+- [ ]  Add time_estimator function
+- [x]  Test with blank delimiter and blank Series & Episode information
 - [ ]  Amend series count to include XX of XX
+- [ ]  Implement log_file_compulsory = True
 - [x]  Amend log file so that entries for the same file don't include 2 x newlines
 - [x] Change model_options from a list to a dictionary, and include the time parameter so that it can be used in the time estimation function
 - [x]  change the mp3 variable to format agnostic name